Omegapoint-Norge-Academy/secure-by-design/SalesApi/README.md

 </details>

 Lastly we need to register the `HttpContextPermissionService` in `Program.cs`

 ```csharp
 builder.Services.AddScoped<IPermissionService, HttpContextPermissionService>();
 ```

-The transformation from token claims to permissions has moved from the ClaimsTransformation class to this service with this approach.
+The transformation from token claims to permissions has moved from the `ClaimsTransformation` class to this service with this approach.
 This strongly-typed solution might be a better approach when handling more complex permission models and doing external lookups and caching.

 Note that this kind of code lends itself nicely to unit tests.
-You can find examples of tests focusing on security in the repo; good test coverage is vital for security-critical code like this.
+You can find examples of tests focusing on security in Part 2 of this workshop good test coverage is vital for security-critical code like this.

-# Workshop summary
+# Summary

 From an API perspective we have now done what we can.
 For a more rich solution to this domain including more domain primitives look at the `SalesApi.completed` project.